sandra-calvo/Lab2-application-development/README.md

 You will need to do some editing on the Watson Machine Learning Node.
 Go back to the credentials you copied in STEP X.
 **EDIT ML CREDENTIALS**
+Double click on the purple node, Watson machine learning node, and click on the pen

 It also possible to change the looks of your user interface in the dashboard tab.